-Gouled Ahmed is an Addis Ababa based Somali Visual Artist, and Stylist whose work grapples with the notion of black futures through the lens of Somali & Ethiopian culture.
-"When I create I try to re-imagine what the world around me could look like if everyone was free to express themselves outside of the hegemonic power structures that control us.
-I try to re-imagine a space where individuals are free to be who they are without remorse, shame or fear.
-It is a common misconception that sartorial adornment is a vain and self indulgent practice, my work seeks to dissect that belief and show both the transformational and liberating qualities that style can have on a person's sense of self."
+Detailing their approach to artistic expression, Gouled says, "when I create I try to re-imagine what the world around me could look like if everyone was free to express themselves outside of the hegemonic power structures that control us.
+I try to re-imagine a space where individuals are free to be who they are without remorse, shame, or fear.
+It is a common misconception that sartorial adornment is a vain and self-indulgent practice, my work seeks to dissect that belief and show both the transformational and liberating qualities that style can have on a person's sense of self."

-However, since Ethiopia is an extremely conservative country, he says "while I've been here, I haven't been as boldly dressed as I am on my social media, however I've still managed to retain a sense of rebelliousness towards the social norms within the country by being daring with my aesthetic choices.
-I'd lived in New York for 5 years before moving back to Addis, and while there I dressed in a similar manner to the images I post online.
-Being in Ethiopia however has given me the time to reconnect with my childhood & has allowed me the space to work on my creative projects.
+However, since Ethiopia is an extremely conservative country, they say "while I've been here, I haven't been as boldly dressed as I am on my social media, however, I've still managed to retain a sense of rebelliousness towards the social norms within the country by being daring with my aesthetic choices.
+I'd lived in New York for 5 years before moving back to Addis, and while there I dressed similarly to the images I post online.
+Being in Ethiopia however, has given me the time to reconnect with my childhood and has allowed me the space to work on my creative projects.
 The images I've posted while I've been here serve as a tool to forecast a future where one day we will all be able to live as freely and authentically as we wish to."

 Credits: Photography: Brian Siambi